| Singing in praise of the Lord

 against the etiquette of Sama.
 He must not pass his opinion on the

+quality of music.
 Hazrat Khwaaza Kutubuddin Bakhtiar Kaki of

 Delhi was very much fond of Sama or qawwali.
 In the year